 To start Apple‘s annual Worldwide Developer Conference, the company released a video in which the company tries to demonstrate life before smartphone apps!

 Apple shared a hilarious video to initiate this year’s WWDC.
-Titled “Appocalypse” it exposes a world where all the apps are deleted from the smartphones because of an unfortunate mistake made by a junior technician.
+Titled “Apocalypse” it exposes a world where all the apps are deleted from the smartphones because of an unfortunate mistake made by a junior technician.
 While he plugs out the “whole system”, all the machines turn off and cause dramatic consequences.

-From a different point of view, “Appocalypse” is also portraying a world with real-life existing apps.
+From a different point of view, “Apocalypse” is also portraying a world with real-life existing apps.
 There’s a big App Store and all the apps come to life and get enacted as in real life!
 The video concludes, “Keep making apps, the world is depending on you.”

-It has been noted that Tim Cook laughed off for the cheerful video in the conference and said he’s “so glad that -it-really can’t happen.”
+It has been noted that Tim Cook laughed off for the cheerful video in the conference and said he’s “so glad that -it really can’t happen.”

 All the scenes are very funny, especially when the hippies get stuck on the road and don’t have their navigation.
 Starting the conference with a video like this, is a clever idea to draw developers’ attention.